jethornton/flexgui/docs/source/plotter.rst

 ----

 The following menu items can set display options. `Menu Name` is what you type when creating the Menu, then press enter.
+All the items are checkbox type menu items that stay coordinated with the checkbox of the same option.

 .. csv-table:: Display Menu Options
    :width: 100%